Skip navigation

 Role required: Owner, Administrator, or Application Manager

-Duo Single Sign-On allows you to use either Active Directory domains and forests or a SAML Identity Provider as a first-factor authentication source.
+Duo Single Sign-On allows you to use Active Directory (AD) domains and forests or a SAML Identity Provider as a first-factor authentication source.

 Active Directory